 There are a number of articles and doctorial dissertations written by different soviet linguists about futurity from the historical point of view.
-In this regard we can mention Fillipova who studied the ways of expressing futurity according to the materials VIII-XV centuries.
+In this regard, we can mention Fillipova who studied the ways of expressing futurity according to the materials VIII-XV centuries.
 Ugryumova investigated the ways of expressing futurity in the period of Shakespeare and his contemporaries.
-She showed 14 ways of expressing futurity as a result of her experiment (according to the examples from the fiction) and she listed them according to the number of examples in which the different ways of expressing future were used.
+She showed 14 ways of expressing futurity as a result of her experiment (according to the examples from the fiction) and she listed them according to the number of examples in which the different ways of expressing the future were used.
 The following table provides that list.

 Table 1.
-Ugryumova’s classification about the ways of expressing future
+Ugryumova’s classification of the ways of expressing future

 No. Ways of expressing future the number of examples